Hej!

 The challenge

-Online/neo banks disrupted one of the oldest businesses in the capitalist world.
-Of course this didn't go unnoticed at Germany's biggest banking group Sparkasse.
-They wanted to know what a new and modern banking app could look like.
+Online and neo banks disrupted one of the oldest businesses in the capitalist world.
+Of course, this didn't go unnoticed at Germany's biggest banking group, Sparkasse.
+They wanted to know what a modern banking app could look like.

 The solution